saulyaguana/saulyaguana/README.md

 ![image](https://user-images.githubusercontent.com/83479030/219871878-162910a4-7bcc-4c77-8a5e-8b0b8e67b897.png)

-Currently I am student of computer science in the university, I also I am learning in other platforms online like Platzi and OpenCV University and some good books about deep learning and math.
+I am a developer specialized in **deep learning** with a strong focus on **computer vision**, dedicated to the design, training, and optimization of advanced computer vision models.
+My work revolves around integrating artificial intelligence with strategic technologies, including applications in the military and defense sectors.
+At the same time, I am also involved in projects within more conventional areas, such as industrial automation, medical image analysis, and everyday technological solutions.

+I have solid expertise in **Python**, **TensorFlow**, and **OpenCV**, as well as essential tools for development environments, including **Linux**, **shell scripting**, and version control with **Git/GitHub**, which I leverage to create robust and scalable solutions.

 ## Technologies